-Health & Safety Code 12702 is the California law that makes it a crime to sell, give or deliver dangerous fireworks to minors.
+Health & Safety Code 12702 is the California statute that makes it a crime to sell, give or deliver dangerous fireworks to minors.
 A violation is a misdemeanor that carries a sentence of up to 1 year in jail and a fine of up to $1000.00.

 12702 HS states that “a person who violates this part by selling, giving, or delivering any dangerous fireworks to any person under 18 years of age is guilty of a misdemeanor.
 Upon a second or subsequent conviction of the offense, the person shall be punished by an additional fine of five thousand dollars ($5,000), or by imprisonment in a county jail for up to one year or by both that fine and imprisonment.
 The person shall not be granted probation and the execution of the sentence imposed upon the person shall not be suspended by the court”